MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 # View, download, and export query results

    > [!Note]
-   > You must have the Analyst role in Workplace Analytics to view, download, or export query results.
+   > You must have the analyst role in Workplace Analytics to view, download, or export query results.

 In Workplace Analytics, the **Analyze** > **Queries** > **Results** page lists all the queries that have been run for your organization.